Dr. Christopher J. Means

 Associate Head of School, Broome Street Academy Charter High School

-Doctoral Candidate, St. John Fisher University
+Doctor of Education in Executive Leadership, St. John Fisher University

 -